050011-code/ApplyCustomCSS/README.md

 Link to the raw github file and then use the function in your code.

 #### Arguments
-The method takes three arguments:
+The method takes 2 required arguments and 3 optional arguments:

 - selector [String] - CSS selector - eg: '#myDiv'
   * Whitespaces are auto-reduced (``.myClass     #myDiv`` will match ``.myClass #myDiv``)